sy77777en/label_pizza/README.md

 *A training-aware annotation platform for high-quality video-language data curation*

 Label Pizza lets you upload video collections, teach annotators the exact policy you care about, and run two quality-control passes before admins export the answers—all inside one Streamlit interface.

-Use the same workspace to **coach new annotators**, **collect fresh ground truth**, **audit reviewer decisions**, and **inspect accuracy analytics** without exporting a single CSV.
+> Use the same workspace to **coach new annotators**, **collect fresh ground truth**, **audit reviewer decisions**, and **inspect accuracy analytics**.

 ---